School Business Services

 - Energy conservation measures to provide long-term cost reductions;

 - Alternative energy systems, including but not limited to wind power or solar power systems; and

 - Other projects designed to reduce the consumption or use of energy.

 Awards are determined first by submitting an application that meets all requirements and second by ranking those applicants current need index, granting awards starting with the highest to the lowest until the funds run out.

 Required During and After Completion of the Project:

-- Quarterly expenditure reports are required even though the project has yet to start at the end of that quarter.
+- Quarterly expenditure reports are required at the end of each quarter.
 A notice, with the attached form and instructions will be emailed to the award recipient at the end of each quarter.
-Forms must be completed and submitted within 10 days.
+Forms must be completed and submitted within 20 days.

 - A final expenditure report is required and must be submitted through IWAS-SEEG within 20 days of completing the project.

 - All grant funds must be expended or legally obligated within two years of disbursement or will be returned to ISBE within 45 days.

 - If the actual project expenditures are less than expected so that amount of the grant is greater than 50% of the total project expenditures, then the applicant will refund the amount of the grant that is in excess of 50% of actual project expenditures.